 - UTSW Crisis Management: Optimizing Team Dynamics with the Integration of TeamSTEPPS®

 - Instructors: Ravi Bhoja, M.D., Associate Professor & Aditee Ambardekar, M.D., MSEd, Associate Professor

-- Sponsored by: Jointly provided by American Society of Anesthesiologists and The University of Texas Southwestern Medical Center
+- Sponsored by: American Society of Anesthesiologists and UT Southwestern Medical Center.

 - Target Audience: M.D./D.O. in Anesthesiology

 - Purpose & Intent: An interactive educational experience that exemplifies team centered and patient safety techniques to encourage a culture of communication and trust through high-fidelity simulation scenarios.